 Much like it takes trial and error to find the right shampoo for your hair, it may take some trial and error to find the right natural deodorant fit for your pits.
 I’ve tried many different kinds from solids to creams and I find the Little Seed Farm deodorant cream to work best coupled with a bamboo applicator (also sold by Little Seed Farm).

 Beyond keeping me smelling fresh, Little Seed Farm offers what they call zero-waste shipping and packaging, and there is no frustrating, useless plastic wrapping over the top of the eco-friendly glass container.
-Little Seed deodorant creams sell for $11.99.
+In fact, you can opt-out of the item box and even ship back your glass container.
+And the packaging peanuts are made from grain, which means they are fully compostable or they dissolve in water!

 In 2018, 5.8 billion tampons were purchased in the United States.
 That’s 5.8 billion with a “B”.